cent-dxv/Next-js-/README.md

 ## In This Example
 senarios 1 , 2 , 3: file base route
-simply creat file its automaticaly be routed
+    :simply creat file its automaticaly be routed :404.js

 senarios 4 : routing to spacific page details create [productId].js